raganwald/raganwald.github.com/_posts/2019-02-14-i-love-programming-and-programmers.md

 ### balanced parentheses is not a regular language

-Back to the assumption that there is a finite state machine that can recognize balanced parentheses, `B`.
+Back to the assumption that there is a deterministic finite automaton that can recognize balanced parentheses, `B`.
 We don't know how many states `B` has, it might be a very large number, but we know that there are a finite number of these states.

 Now let's consider the set of all strings that begin with one or more open parentheses: `(`, `((`, `(((`, and so forth.
 Our state machine will always begin in the *start* state, and for each one of these strings, when `B` scans them, it will always end in some state.